ovh/docs/pages/cloud/dedicated/getting-familiar-with-ovhcloud-control-panel/guide.en-gb.md

 - **General information**: in this section, you can view your account information, your latest bill, and access different shortcuts.
 - **Security**: this section allows you to manage the security settings of your account.
 For more information, please consult this [guide](https://docs.ovh.com/gb/en/customer/all-about-your-username/).
 - **Emails received**: in this section, you can find all of the emails which OVHcloud has sent you, apart from requests for assistance.
-- **Level of support** (only available for OVHcloud services): You can find more information on the level of support offered by OVHcloud in this section.
+- **Level of support** (only available for OVHcloud services): you can find more information on the level of support offered by OVHcloud in this section.
 - **User management**: this section allows you to manage your users.
 For more information, please consult this [guide](https://docs.ovh.com/gb/en/customer/managing-users/).
 - **My bills**: in this section, you can view your invoices, track payments made with your default payment method, and view your credit notes.
 For more information, please consult this [guide](https://docs.ovh.com/gb/en/billing/manage-ovh-bills/).
 - **My services**: in this section, you can view all of your services, contracts and SSH keys.